solracdelsol/nycmapped/README.md

 ## Architecture and Technologies

-This project consists of various API information in order to display data trends regardi

-## Implementation Timeline
+This project is a simple frontend project using Google Maps API to facilitate and generate transit data, parsing .csv files using d3.js library to help with the data visualization and formatting.

 ## Bonus Features
+ - TBD
  -regional heatmaps of nyc
- -extended time length progression over periods longer than 24 hours.
- - TBD